stryku/HideMeFatty/README.md

 </pre>

 ## About
-Hide Me Fatty is simple program that is able to hide files on the partition with (for now only) FAT32 filesystem.
+Hide Me Fatty is simple program that is able to hide files on the partition with (for now only) FAT32 file system.

 ## Latest version
 Latest version is v1.0 <br /> That version is still in tests.
 If you have any problems with program I will be grateful for some details.